industrial-edge/pingpong-csharp/README.md

 Deploy the flow and test by injecting a string payload into the mqtt in node.
 If the string is "Ping", the application will answer with "Pong".
 If the string is "Pong" the application will answer with "Ping".

-The finished flow is available [here](/src/Flow_Pingpong_Test.json) and can be imported into the IE Flow Creator.
+The finished flow is available [here](/src/Flow_Pingpong_Test.json) and can be imported into the Flow Creator.

 ![Flow Creator](docs/graphics/FlowCreator.png)